-Genuine ECHO parts and assemblies for your ECHO products are available only from an Authorized ECHO Dealer.
-When vou do need to buy parts always have the model number and serial number of the unit with you.
+Genuine ECHO parts and assemblies for your ECHO products are available only from an Authorized ECHO Dealer, When you do need to buy parts, always have the model number and serial number of the unit with you.
+Image shows serial number location.
 For future reference write them in the space provided below.

-Model No. Serial No.
+Model No Serial No.